This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 ‘Why are you still here?’

 ‘The Admission is closed.’
 She fastened her collar, revealing the three copper rings marking her as the Head Archiva.
-‘Which you must know—’ She stopped and took in his appearance.
-Tayl wore the anorak and travel boots he had worn when he and Eass had travelled to the Arc Forest.
-Both had seen better times.
+‘Which you would know if …’ she trailed off and took in his appearance.
+The well-worn anorak and leather boots he had worn when he had left Lakeside with Eass had seen better times.

 ‘Did you just arrive?’
-She asked, suspicion replacing her playful tone.
+She asked, her tone now suspicious.

 The formal address earned him a weary smile.
 ‘Liran Martim.
 Where is your mentor?’